Cardiac Rehab - PEACH Participant Access

 Cardiac Rehabilitation is a 12- week, secondary disease prevention program consisting of exercise and education by a multidisciplinary team.
 The program is proven to improve participant’s quality of life and to facilitate the adoption of a healthy and active lifestyle following a cardiac event.

 The Cardiac Rehab. - Prince Edward Ambulatory Cardiac Health (PEACH) program offers Cardiac Rehabilitation in the Picton Clinic building next to Prince Edward County Memorial Hospital on Main Street in Picton.

-A commitment to participate in two exercise sessions each week for up to 12 weeks and a third independent off-site exercise session is required of all participants.
-Attendance at weekly education presentations during the 12 week program and ongoing participation in community activity programs following graduation is also encouraged to continue a heart healthy lifestyle.
+A commitment to participate in one exercise session each week for up to 12 weeks and a third independent off-site exercise session is required of all participants.
+Attendance at weekly education presentations during the 12 week program and ongoing participation in community activity programs following graduation is also encouraged to continue a heart-healthy lifestyle.

-The PEACH team includes RN Cathy Brose, Community Support Planner Kerry Ford and Quinte and District Rehabilitation physiotherapist Nancy Lock.
-The program is supported by Mary Dreifelds RN, Mary Stever RN, and Dr. Steve Blanchard and Dr. Phil Wattam.
+The PEACH team includes RN Cathy Brose, physiotherapist Nancy Lock and Community Support Planner Kerry Ford.
+The program is supported by Mary Dreifelds RN, Mary Stever RN, Dr. Steve Blanchard and Dr. Phil Wattam.

 Priority access to other PEFHT service providers such as the pharmacist, dietitians, social workers and other specialty programs is available when needed to rostered PEC FHT participants.

 Ask your Primary Care Provider for details and referral information.